telerik/ajax-docs/api/server/Telerik.Web.UI/ListBoxButtonSettings.md

 The HorizontalAlign property is taken into consideration only if the  property is set to  or
             .

-###  VerticalAlign `ListBoxVerticalAlign`
+###  Position `ListBoxButtonPosition`

-Gets or sets the vertical align of the buttons in the within the button area.
+Gets or sets the position of the buttons.

+###  RenderButtonText `Boolean`

+When set to true enables render text on buttons functionality

+###  ReorderButtons `ListBoxReorderButtons`

+Gets or sets a value that specifies which reorder buttons should be rendered.

 #### Remarks
-The VerticalAlign property is taken into consideration only if the  property is set to  or
-            .
+A value that specifies which reorder buttons should be rendered.
+Members might be
+            combined using bitwise operators allowing for custom configurations.

 ###  ShowDelete `Boolean`